12 Factors to Consider when Choosing a Medical School, in order of Importance

 School-leaver entry programs are far cheaper.
 There are about 15 government-funded medical schools for school leavers in Australia.
 Unlike in other countries, in Australia the fees charged for HECS students is the same in all medical schools.

 You are more likely to gain better grades for the same effort at a university such as WSU compared to that of UNSW or Monash University.
 This is because you are competing with a higher ability cohort at sought after universities such as Monash or UNSW.

 In general, higher grades are more important than the university you attend when determining your future career prospects (for example, entry into a competitive specialty).

-Unlike other countries, all medical schools in Australia have a standardised curriculum to meet Australian Medical Council standards.
-Therefore, this should not be an important factor to consider when making your decision.
+However, unlike other countries, all medical schools in Australia have a standardised curriculum to meet Australian Medical Council standards.
+Therefore, this is not an important factor to consider when making your decision.

-This includes factors such as campus facilities, university clubs and societies, availability of residential living halls, staff-student ratios and size of the medical school cohort.
+This includes factors such as campus facilities, university clubs and societies, availability of residential living halls, staff-student ratios, student satisfaction, teaching quality, size of the medical school cohort, etc.

 Universities and students tend to place a lot of emphasis on these factors, but the reality is that universities are largely similar.
 Therefore, you should not place too much emphasis on these factors.

 Some students take travel distance from home into account in their choice of university – when in fact it should not be an important factor.